 The Minimum Gift Amount

 In 2019, you, as an individual, must give over $15,000 to a single person before you even have to contemplate paying gift tax or filing a gift tax return in most cases.
 This $15,000 minimum is known as the annual exclusion amount.
-If you give less than that to each individual you give a gift to in a tax year, you don’t have to worry about filing a gift tax return or paying gift tax.
+If you give less than that amount in a tax year to each individual to whom you give a gift, you don’t have to worry about filing a gift tax return or paying gift tax.

 If you exceed the $15,000 per person gift limit, you’ll move on to the next step.
-In 2019, you have a lifetime estate and gift tax exemption of $11.4 million dollars.
+In 2020, you have a lifetime estate and gift tax exemption of $11.58 million.
 Each gift you give above the annual exclusion limit comes out of your lifetime estate and gift tax exemption, except for the excluded gifts discussed earlier.

 Essentially, only the super-rich will end up being subject to the gift tax.